gvo34/MissionMars/README.md

 ### Application

-Using a flask app the same steps are reproduced relying on a local mongodb collection to temporaarly hold the data.
+Using a flask app the same steps are reproduced relying on a local mongodb collection to temporarly hold the data.
 The app renders information from the mongodb collection.
 The flask app endpoint /scrape executes the steps to obtain the latest information and refreshes the data stored in the collection.